meetapandit/nyc-citibike-data-pipeline/README.md

 #### Step 1: Snowflake free account setup
 Create Snowflake 30 days Free Trial Account from your personal email [https://signup.snowflake.com/].
 For the capstone we have created Business Critical Snowflake and linked it to GCP as the cloud service platform to bring in raw data.

-#### Step 2: Roles, Warehouses and Users setup
+#### Step 2: Roles, Warehouses, and Users Setup
-##### Role Based Access Control (RBAC) in Snowflake:
+##### Role-Based Access Control (RBAC) in Snowflake:
-Snowflake follows roles encapsulation/ hierarchy which means ACCOUNTADMIN encapsulates all the privileges on the roles under it and so on.
+Snowflake follows roles encapsulation/ hierarchy which means ACCOUNTADMIN encapsulates all the privileges of the roles under it and so on.
 The role classification for this project is divided into 2 main roles DBT_ANALYTICS_ADMIN_ROLE and DATA_ADMIN_ROLE just to show how different roles can be allocated to different users in an organization.
 Now depending on each user’s designation in an organization the role is assigned, let’s say for example User A is assigned Data Engineer role based on their designation, similarly User B is assigned Data Analyst role to maintain data governance policies.
 Note that Snowflake users can hold multiple roles but only one role can be active per session for a user.

 [https://docs.snowflake.com/en/user-guide/security-access-control-overview]

 ##### Warehouse:
 Snowflake contains options for various warehouse sizes.
 It also supports default warehouse for users.
-Therefore, following the best practices we build warehouses based on roles to ensure appropriate access control, monitoring and resource allocation.
+Therefore, following the best practices we build warehouses based on roles to ensure appropriate access control, monitoring, and resource allocation.
 The ANALYTICS_WH for the DBT_ANALYTICS_ADMIN_ROLE and ETL_WH for DATA_ADMIN_ROLE both the warehouses being x-small in size.

 [https://docs.snowflake.com/en/user-guide/warehouses-overview]